lz2510/Tech/unit-test.md

 4. Always inject dependencies

+Avoid global state, static class and singleton instance.

 Main reasoning: mocking global state is terrible, not being able to mock dependencies at all makes it impossible to test a feature.

+Here is a lesson for life: Forget about stateful static classes and singleton instances.
+If your class depends on something, make it injectable.

 https://thephp.website/en/issue/clean-tests-with-php-and-phpunit/
 https://juanmacias.medium.com/cleancode-is-not-what-you-think-46c2d56e5d73